nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-MyGM is a **desktop app for high school basketball team trainers to manage players’ contacts and data, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+MyGM is a **desktop app for high school basketball team trainers to manage players’ data and schedules, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, MyGM can get your contact management tasks done faster than traditional GUI apps.